 And before you choose a new product, always take a good look at the ingredients and compare notes with other products that haven't worked so well for you in the past—your complexion just might not be compatible with a certain chemical or component.
-"There are a few active ingredients that can be an issue for some people, like chemical sunscreens, benzoyl peroxide, salicylic acid, that will always be a problem for them, no matter the formulation," says Dr. Elizabeth Tanzi, MD, founder of Capital Laser & Skin Care and assistant clinical professor of dermatology at George Washington University.
+"There are a few active ingredients that can be an issue for some people, like chemical sunscreens, benzoyl peroxide, salicylic acid, that will always be a problem for them, no matter the formulation," says Elizabeth Tanzi, MD, founder of Capital Laser & Skin Care and associate clinical professor of dermatology at George Washington University.
 "Otherwise, trial and error."

 Common Forms of Acne During a Skin Purge